holgerl/hilvl/README.md

 	# new myAction :
 		# set foo = 42 // Variable in inner scope
 		# new myFunction = (#.argument)
-		# myFunction null // Invoking the argument as an action
+		# myFunction _ // Invoking the argument as an action

 # new bar =
 	MyService myAction (#.foo + 2) // Argument is evaluated before action is invocated